unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 ```

 It looks like this code is setting `bInterval` based on device speed and
 other things.
-Probably a decent place we can insert our code.
+Probably a decent place we can insert our code into.

 Judging by the comments the code here sets `endpoint->desc.bInterval`
 to override it, so let's try doing the same.